elusiveunit/Elusive-CSS/readme.md

 Elusive CSS is a package based on minimaldesign's [TextMate CSS Bundle](https://github.com/minimaldesign/mCSS.tmbundle).

-> "*The basic idea behind this CSS bundle is to access everything through tab triggers.
-You can access every CSS property by typing its initials.*" [More](http://minimaldesign.net/downloads/tools/textmate-css-bundle)
+> "The basic idea behind this CSS bundle is to access everything through tab triggers.
+You can access every CSS property by typing its initials."
+[More](http://minimaldesign.net/downloads/tools/textmate-css-bundle)

 This package uses different tab triggers, but the idea is the same.
 Also included are some shortcuts for common tasks, for instance (| = cursor):